Park Avenue: Manhattan

 The road that becomes Park Avenue originates at the Bowery.
 From Cooper Square at 8th Street to Union Square at 14th Street, it is known as Fourth Avenue, a 70 foot road carrying northbound traffic.
-At 14th Street, it turns slightly northeast to align with other avenues drawn up in the Commissioners' Plan of 1811.
+At 14th Street, it turns slightly northeast to align with other avenues as drawn in the Commissioners' Plan of 1811.
 From 14th Street to 17th Street, it forms the eastern boundary of Union Square and is known as Union Square East; its southbound lanes merge with Broadway south of 15th Street, and the thoroughfare divides into two distinct portions in the one-block section between 14th and 15th Streets.
 From 17th Street to 32nd Street, it is known as Park Avenue South.
 Address numbers on Park Avenue South are a continuation of those on Fourth Avenue; for example, 225 Park Avenue South was originally known as 225 Fourth Avenue.

 Above 32nd Street, for the remainder of its distance, it is known as Park Avenue, a 140 ft boulevard.
 The address numbers for Park Avenue are reset above 32nd Street; for example, the address 1 Park Avenue would ordinarily have been numbered 461 Fourth Avenue.
 Between 33rd Street and 40th Street, the leftmost northbound lane descends into the Murray Hill Tunnel.
 North of 40th Street, the center lanes of Park Avenue rise onto an elevated structure that goes around Grand Central Terminal and the MetLife Building (formerly the Pan Am Building), carrying each direction of traffic on opposite sides of the buildings.
 The bridge, one of two structures in Manhattan known as the Park Avenue Viaduct, returns to ground level at 46th Street after going through the Helmsley Building (also referred to as the New York Central Building or 230 Park Avenue).
 The IRT Lexington Avenue Line runs under this portion of the street.
 Once the line reaches Grand Central–42nd Street, it shifts east to Lexington Avenue.